 Recognition of CSE is part of staff training.
-Possible indicators of risk include for example, acquisition of money, clothes, mobile phones etc. without plausible explanation, isolation from peers, inappropriate sexualised behaviour, relationships with controlling older individuals or groups, and increasing secretiveness.
+Possible indicators of risk include for example, acquisition of money, clothes, mobile phones etc. without plausible explanation, isolation from peers, inappropriate sexualised behaviour, suffering from sexually transmitted infections or becoming pregnant, relationships with controlling older individuals or groups (including those with older boyfriends or girlfriends), and increasing secretiveness.